Welcome to the WalkMe Help Center

 Brief Overview

 The ISO (International Organization for Standardization) standard establishes a unified code system for identifying languages.
-Until now, we didn't have such a system at WalkMe, which demanded extra actions from the user and caused issues.
-Now we've had the ISO standard implemented.
+Until now, we didn't have such a system at WalkMe, which demanded extra actions from you, the user and caused issues.
+Now we've implemented the ISO standard.

-This article covers the benefits of the ISO standard, how it works and how it alleviates various pain points experienced by our users.
+This article covers the benefits of the ISO standard, how it works and how it alleviates various pain points experienced by you.

 Benefits of the ISO Standard Implementation

-• Simplified User Experience: Implementation of the ISO standard will automate the language identification process and eliminate the need for manual investigation from the users.
+• Simplified User Experience: Implementation of the ISO standard will automate the language identification process and eliminate the need for manual investigation from you.

 • Smooth Integrations: Aligning the language codes with third-party companies using the ISO standard eliminates compatibility issues.